SleepyDevelopersTeam/AndroidVideoStreamer/README.md

 **Data command** is a bulk array of image data bytes, following the single byte with value `0x00` (to differ **data command** from **control command**).
+First 2 bytes of this array represent image width (as a Java `short` variable), and second ones represent image height.
 This type of command can be sent only from client side.
+See more in part __Data Format__

 ### Communication ###